dlundquist/sniproxy/README.md

         sudo yum install ../sniproxy-<version>.<arch>.rpm

 I've used Scientific Linux 6 a fair amount, but I prefer Debian based distributions.
-I do not test building RPMs frequently (SL6 doesn't have a libev-devel package).
+RPM builds are tested in Travis-CI on Ubuntu, but not natively.
 This build process may not follow the current Fedora packaging standards, and may not even work.

 Configuration Syntax